pymc-devs/pymc/docs/source/guides/Gaussian_Processes.rst

 After the covariance function is defined, it is now a function that is evaluated by calling :code:`cov_func(x, x)` (or :code:`mean_func(x)`).
-Since PyMC is built on top of Aesara, it is relatively easy to define and experiment with non-standard covariance and mean functons.
+Since PyMC is built on top of PyTensor, it is relatively easy to define and experiment with non-standard covariance and mean functons.
 For more information check out the tutorial on covariance functions.